Harshabh1298/Data-Analytics/README.md

-# SQL Portfolio Project - COVID-19 Analysis and Reports
+# SQL and Tableau Visualization Portfolio Project - COVID-19 Analysis and Reports

 In this project, we will see how the COVID-19 infection affected the world's population and the vaccicnation done throughout the world.